evanrichter/cipher-project-1/REPORT.md

   ct_blocks[bucket].push(ct_char)
 ```

-After slicing the blocks, we attempt to crack each block as a monoalphabetic
+After slicing the blocks, we treat each block as a monoalphabetic substitution cypher and crack it using letter frequency analysis:
-shift cipher:

 ```
 for letter in alphabet: